hashicorp/terraform-aws-consul/README.md

 * [examples](/examples): This folder contains examples of how to use the modules.
 * [test](/test): Automated tests for the modules and examples.

-The basic idea for using this Blueprint is to:
+There two steps to using this blueprint to deploy a Consul cluster:

-1. Use the scripts from the [install-consul module](/modules/install-consul) in a Packer template to create a Consul AMI.
+1. Create a Consul AMI using the Packer template in the [install-consul module](/modules/install-consul)
-1. Deploy that AMI across an Auto Scaling Group using the [consul-cluster module](/modules/consul-cluster).
-1. Execute the [run-consul script](/modules/run-consul) during boot on each Instance in the Auto Scaling Group to have that Instance automatically find other Instances and form a Consul cluster.
+1. Deploy that AMI across an Auto Scaling Group using the Terraform [consul-cluster module](/modules/consul-cluster).
+This will execute the [run-consul script](/modules/run-consul) during boot on each Instance in the Auto Scaling Group to form the Consul cluster

 Click on each of the modules above for more details.